PavelPotemkin/test-ecwid/README.md

-# Test task for Frontend Developer position in company "Ecwid"
+# Test Task for the Frontend Developer Position at Ecwid

 ## Setup Instructions